AdobeDocs/aem-forms-automated-conversion-service.en/help/using/prefill-submit-forms.md

   <tr>
   <td></td>
    <td>
-    <p><strong>Option 2</strong>: You <a href="#generate-adaptive-forms-with-json-binding">generate an adaptive form with JSON data binding</a> using the Automated Forms Conversion service.
+    <p><strong>Option 2</strong>: You <a href="#generate-adaptive-forms-with-json-binding">generate an adaptive form with JSON data binding</a> using the Automated Forms Conversion service (AFCS).
 The prefill service and form submission function seamlessly.
 You do not need any configuration steps.</p> </td>
   </tr>
    <tr>
   <td></td>